Bring a Hirsel Hebridean into your flock, and help support this amazing breed!

 Our Working Rams (“Tups“)

 Hirsel Bowen is our registered (HSS# 1039/17) rental ram.
 Sire: Slipperfield Donald; Dam: Bryland Eliza.
 Born: 2 April 2017.
-Weight September 2019: 60k.
-During the 2018 breeding season, his first working season, he delivered 3 lambs to 3 gimmers, and in 2019 he was rented for the same 3 ewes, who were by then owned by a new farmer.
-He is extremely calm with humans, and good with ram lambs, teaching them how to belong to the flock.
+Weight July 2020: 62k.
+His first rental was for the 2018 breeding season, and in 2019 he was rented for the same ewes, who were by then owned by a new farmer.
+He is extremely calm with humans, and good with our ram lambs, teaching them how to belong to the flock.
+He will be looking for work again in the upcoming (2020) season. £80 (+) transport, or trade for a comparable tup.

-Hirsel Malin is the son of HSS registered Cairnorrie Aidan (pictured above) and our favorite Ewe from our ‘traditional’ flock, Hirsel Agnes.
+Hirsel Malin is the son of HSS registered Cairnnorrie Aidan (pictured above) and our favorite Ewe from our ‘traditional’ flock, Hirsel Agnes.
 Born in April 2018, he weighed in at 40k on 30 October 2019.
+His weight in July 2020 was 57.5Kg.
 He’s easy-going, bucket trained, comes to the hand, and likes a bit of grooming.
-Joining our rental team in 2019, Malin was sent off-farm to work for the first time.
-We await news of his first lambs.
+He joined our rental team in 2019, going to the Summer Isles, and received very positive reviews. £80 (+) transport, or trade for a comparable tup.

 Our 2019 sale of rams, lambs, and gimmers…